 Felting begins with roving and batting from the flock fleeces.

-At present I have a white and pale brown 90% wool/10% tussah silk batting.
+White and pale brown 90% wool/10% tussah silk batting.
 At about 17 microns, it is oh so soft, and ready for nuno felting or even spinning.
 It’s available in 4-oz. bags for $16 plus shipping; for larger quantities contact us about price.

-I also have dyed roving in yellow, red, and blue–not as fine (about 23 microns), but perfect for basic felting, especially for children’s projects.
+Dyed roving in yellow, red, and blue–not as fine (about 23 microns), but perfect for basic felting, especially for children’s projects.
 These are in 2-oz. balls, for just $4 each, plus shipping.
 Note that this roving is not “top” (further carded to remove short fibers, which provides only the longest fibers that are easiest to spin into yarn).